jaantollander/masters-thesis/content/30_jobstats.md

 ## Entry identifier format
-We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter on a Lustre client as explained in the *Lustre Manual* [@lustredocs, sec.
+We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter on a Lustre client as explained in the *Lustre Manual* [@docs-lustre, sec.
 12.2].
 We can configure each Lustre client separately and specify different configurations for different clients.
 We can use the following format codes.